adamkurth/cxls_hitfinder/docs/report.md

 ;...
 ```

 In the diagrams below, the water-background noise images are displayed for two distinct photon energies (6000 eV and 8000 eV) and camera lengths (0.15 m and 0.25 m).
-In these images, it is clear that the closer the protein sample is to the detector, the more pronounced the water-ring becomes.
+It is clear with these images juxtaposed, the closer the protein sample is to the detector, the more pronounced the water-ring becomes.
 This phenomenon is due to the increased scattering of x-rays by the water content within the protein sample, resulting in a more prominent water background noise in the diffraction images.
-By incorporating this water background noise into the simulations, we aim to enhance the authenticity of the diffraction data generated by the CrystFEL software, thereby facilitating more accurate and reliable analysis of the protein crystal structures.
+By incorporating this water background noise into the simulations, we aim to enhance the authenticity of the diffraction data, thereby facilitating more accurate and reliable analysis of the protein crystal structures.

 <p float="left">
     <img src="./diagrams/water01.png" alt="water01.h5" width="500" />
     <img src="./diagrams/water07.png" alt="water07.h5" width="500" />
 </p>

 *Figure 1: Water background noise comparison.
-Left: (water01.png) photon energy is 6000 eV, with camera length is 0.15m.
-Right: (water07.png) photon energy is 8000 eV, with camera length is 0.15m.
+Left: (`water01.png`) photon energy is 6000 eV, with camera length is 0.15m.
+Right: (`water07.png`) photon energy is 8000 eV, with camera length is 0.15m.
 Both images can be found in `docs/diagrams/`*

 ##### Crystal Used in Simulations: